readchina/readchina.github.io/interventions/reader.md

 ---
 layout: 'post'
-title: '04: Who is the Reader?
+title: '04: What is a Reader?
 Common, Collective, Fictional, Second-Hand and Online Readers as Constructed Readers'
 author: 'Eve Yi Lin, in dialogue with the READCHINA team'
 date: '2023-01-30'
 abstract: 'It is a truism that reading practices require reading matters and agents who read: readers.
 In this intervention we look at the various readers we encounter in our case studies and point to a selection of methodological or conceptual considerations for research into readers and reading practices.
 Eve Yi Lin kickstarts the discussion by an in-depth look at the “common readers” she finds in contemporary commercial bookstores.
 Then, in brief responses, the other READCHINA members discuss “collective,” “fictional,” “second-hand,” and “online” readers.'